scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 a necessary condition for proceeding further.

 b.
-Equipped with a correct inferential algorithm for our model :math:`\mathcal{M}`, it is time to critique it and ask if it is appropriate for the application.
-More generally, this is a good time to check the model fit and decide if we need to make any changes to the model.
+Equipped with a correct inferential algorithm for our model :math:`\mathcal{M}`, it is time to critique the model and ask if it is appropriate for the application.
+More generally, this is a good time to check the model fit and decide if we need to make any changes to it.
 This step is usually specific to each application.
 There is no limit as to how many tests we can do at this stage.
 It is up to us to decide which tests are necessary to build confidence in the model.
 If we choose a different model :math:`\mathcal{M'}`, we need to go back to step 2 and start again.
-A more comprehensive evaluation of the model should include checking the fit to the real data as well.
+Note that for a more comprehensive evaluation of the model, we can, and probably should, wait until we check how the model fits the real data as well.

 *5. Fit the model to the real data*

 This is the time we have been waiting for.
 Once we have finalized the design of our model and have tested it on fake data, we are ready to fit it to the real data and get the results.
-Usually, we are interested in a specific quantity that is derived from the posterior samples, as illustrated by our case study in the next section.
+Usually, we focus our attention on a specific quantity of interest to our problem, that is derived from the posterior samples (see our case study in the next section for an example).
+If we are satisfied with the fit of the model and the results, we are done.

-At this point, we are expected to evaluate the model again if necessary, depending on the application.
-For example, the model may capture the average of the quantity but fail to capture the behavior at the tails of the distribution.
+In most cases, though, at this stage we are expected to evaluate the model to revise it as necessary, depending on the application.
+For example, the model
+may capture the average of the quantity but fail to capture the behavior at the tails of the distribution.
 This step is highly application-specific and requires a combination of statistical expertise and subject-matter expertise.
 It is